synthels/daphne-x86_64/building.md

 If there are no errors and everything went well, you should now have a multiboot compliant binary called `kernel.bin` in the `build` directory.
 Congratulations!
 (If by any chance it didn't go quite that well and instead gcc gave you a bunch of errors, then fix them!
 It's not my fault you can't write C!)

 # Let's start the build! (x86_64 UEFI)
-First, in order to build the bootloader, run `make` in the `kernel/arch/x86_64/boot` directory in order to build `bootx64.c`.
+First, you have a choice to build one of two bootloaders.
+You can either build limine, or, the currently very broken tulip.

+## Building tulip (please don't)
+run `make` in `kernel/arch/x86_64/tulip`.

+## Building limine
+building limine is also really simple.
+All you have to do is run `make` from inside the `kernel/arch/x86_64/limine` directory.

 Now, run